SomeCoolAussie/DanhengServer-Bioleft3/README.md

 - [ ] **More**  - Coming soon

-Some functions of the game might not be support at the first when a new version of the "Anime Game" drops, in such cases, please wait for a new commit tp this Server.
+Some functions of the game might not be supported at first, when a new version of the "Anime Game" drops, in such cases, please wait for a new commit tp this Server.
 Since version 2.3, The original Creators've created a private fork which supports the beta version of the game, and the private fork will be merged to the main branch ASAP when it's ready for release.

 ## 🍗 Use & Installation